Hi, I’m Michiel

 At all times I felt comfortable at my PC.
 You’re completely in control.
 No obligatory meetings, no calls and you can postpone responding to emails as long as you want.
 Excellent.

 Eventually I started working at a callcenter for a large recruitment firm.
 I had to make calls, hour after hour, to update people’s information in a database.
-Entirely the wrong job for an introvert.
+Entirely the wrong job for an introvert who is socially awkward.

 Fortunately I found something else: online marketing.
-I threw myself into the subject and quite quickly became the tech-guy for an online marketer.
+I threw myself into it and quite quickly became the tech-guy for an online marketer.

 At some point I was at the umpteenth party with family.
 Once again I was tucked away in a corner, being timid.
 I was waiting for the moment when we would go home.
 In the meanwhile I saw all these people chatting away.

 Especially my mom and grandfather were excellent.
-I once remarked wryly to my mom that my grandfather could make smalltalk to a lamppost.
+I once remarked wryly to my mom that my grandfather could make smalltalk to a streetlight.
 THAT is how good he is at talking to people.